M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Fast-Navigation/index.md

 ### M-Files version requirements

-The v4 client schema is only supported in M-Files Server 20.11 and higher.
-The v4 client schema also cannot be loaded in M-Files 20.4 and lower.
+The v4 client schema is only supported in M-Files 20.11 and higher.
+Clients older than this version will not run any applications that target the v4 schema.
+{:.note}

 When enabling fast-navigation compatibility you may wish to change the `required-mfiles-version` value in the `appdef.xml` file to require M-Files 20.11 or newer: